 Your baby has enough bowel movements (at least once a day).

-Your baby switches between short sleeping periods and wakeful alert periods where she is sleepy or happy but not spending a large part of the day crying.
+Your baby switches between short sleeping periods and wakeful alert periods.

 Your baby is satisfied and content after feedings.

 Your doctor will check your baby’s weight at your first doctor visit after you leave the hospital.
-Make sure to visit your baby’s doctor for a checkup within 3 to 5 days after birth and then again when the baby is 2 to 3 weeks old.
+Make sure to visit your baby’s doctor for a checkup within 3 to 5 days after birth (or 1-2 days after hospital discharge) and then again when the baby is 2 to 3 weeks old.
 At birth, the newborn tummy is the size of a hazelnut and can comfortably digest 1 to 2 teaspoons.
 At 10 days old, your baby’s stomach grows to the size of a walnut and can comfortably digest about 2 ounces.
-Feeding for a newborn aged 7 days to 6 months is 2 ounces.
-The calorie count of the milk gets higher in calories as your baby grows so your baby doesn’t need more ounces.
+Feeding for a baby aged 9 days to 6 months is about 2-4 ounces.
+The calorie count of the milk gets higher in calories as your baby grows so your baby doesn’t need larger feedings.

 How much do babies typically eat?

 A newborn’s tummy is very small, especially in the early days.
 Once breastfeeding is established, exclusively breastfed babies who are 1 to 6 months old take in between 19 and 30 ounces of breast milk each day.
-Babies need to eat every 2 hours during the day and every 3 hours at night with one 4 hour stretch.
-If you breastfeed your baby eight times a day, your baby will get about 3 ounces per feeding.
-But every baby is different.
+Newborns typically eat every 2 hours during the day and every 3 hours at night with one 4 hour stretch.
+If you breastfeed your baby eight times a day, your baby will get about 3 ounces per feeding but every baby is different.

 Steps and Signs of a Good Latch